-- Transition into Y3 also means a transition to Key Stage Two (the term Lower Key Stage Two is often used in reference to Y3 and 4 combined).
-This transition also means a slight change in timetable for Y3. - Year 3/4 does not provide children with a morning snack.
-Instead, children will need to bring their own healthy snack. - Y3/4 do not have an afternoon break although children will participate in 'The Daily Mile' at least x3 weekly. - Children should bring a water bottle to school containing water only.
-This is available for children to use in class. - Y4 go swimming every Monday (unless stated otherwise) for the whole school year.
+- Year 3/4 does not provide children with a morning snack Instead, children will need to bring their own healthy snack - Y3/4 do not have an afternoon break although children will participate in 'The Daily Mile' or GoNoodle at least x3 weekly. - Children should bring a water bottle to school containing water only.
+This is available for children to use in class. - Y4 (Willow Class Miss Hughes) go swimming every Monday (unless stated otherwise) until February half term.
 A letter providing more information will be distributed before the Summer.
-The children will have one other taught PE session per week (two hours in total).
-Children are also advised to bring in a pair of dark coloured 'jogging bottoms' for outdoor PE sessions.
-This is currently not happening due to Covid-I9. updates will be given via the office. - The children will be taught a weekly French lesson. - The children will be given a 'Learning Log' homework based on our Topic, this is to be completed fortnightly (alternating with MyMaths homework).
+The children will have I other taught PE session per week (2 hours in total). - The children will be taught a weekly French lesson (alternated with music every half term) - The children will be given a 'Learning Log' homework based on our Topic, this is to be completed fortnightly (alternating with MyMaths homework).
 The Learning Log consists of a series of homework challenges which are each assigned a point score.
 Children can choose whichever challenges they wish to complete whilst aiming to achieve 50 points in total over the term.
-Children who achieve 50 points or more will be rewarded with a treat at the end of the term. - MyMaths is an online maths homework programme.
+Children who achieve 50 points or more will be rewarded with treat at the end of the term. - MyMaths is an online maths homework programme.
 The children will be supplied with a login and password and must complete the tasks set fortnightly.
-A MyMaths club is available for pupils who do not have access to the internet at home. - LKS2 classes all use the 'Reading Rainbow' to inspire and encourage children to read at home.
+A MyMaths club is available for pupils who do not have access to the internet at home. - LKS2 classes all access Read for the Stars to inspire and encourage children to read at home.
 Children are rewarded with a dojo for each 'home read' and we aim to achieve 25 reads in a typical 6-8 week term.
-Home reads must be signed by an adult at home to be counted - Lunchtime is from 12:20 1:20 - LKS2 children are able to play on the Junior Playground and on the Multi Use Game Area (MUGA) during break and lunchtimes. - Children will be given at least one opportunity to access the Junior Library to choose a book to take home. - Please ensure all school uniform is clearly labelled.
-PE kits must be in school at all times and will be sent home at the end of each half term to be washed and/or replaced if necessary.
-(Please see uniform and PE kit policy for more information).
-At the moment, due to Covid-I9, we are asking children to come to school in their PE Kits. - At the end of the school day, Y3/4 will exit the building via the sliding doors next to the main hall.
-Parents/Carers are asked to wait near the main entrance to collect their child.
-Children must inform a member of teaching staff before they are dismissed.
-It is Parents/Carers responsibility to inform the office if there are any changes to the collection of their child/children. - There are clearly marked lines on the playground which show where your child needs to line up in the morning.
-So things don't get too congested, please allow your child to line up on their own - with over 250 Junior children to organise it helps if Parents/Carers stand behind the line!
-Thank you.
+Home reads must be signed by an adult at home to be counted.
+150 reads per year = book award! - Lunchtime is from 12:20-1:20 - LKS2 children are able to play on the junior playground and on the Multi Use Game Area (MUGA) during break and lunchtimes. - Children will be given at least I opportunity per week to access the junior library to choose a book to take home (or from the class library). - Please ensure all school uniform is clearly labelled please see uniform and PE kit policy for more information. - At the end of the school day, Y3/4 will exit the building via the sliding doors next to the main hall Parents are asked to wait near the main entrance to collect their child Children must inform a member of teaching staff before they are dismissed.
+It is parents/carers responsibility to inform the office if there are any changes to the collection of their child/children. - Miss Hudson's class are known as Elm and Miss Waller's class are known as Maple.